by Mark Brown, with contributions from Antoine Roger Lokongo

 It is strategically situated in central Africa and borders 9 African countries.
 Angola and Zambia to the South.
 Uganda, Rwanda, Burundi and Tanzania to the east.
 To the west is the Republic of the Congo, also called Congo-Brazzaville.
 The DRC shares the northern border with Sudan and the Central African Republic.

-Assisting Laurent-Désiré Kabila in the overthrow the regime of Mobutu Sese Seko, was the United States with high technology intelligence tracking populations of ethnic Hutu’s who had fled Rwanda from reprisals from the RPF-led government who led military incursions into Zaire.
+Assisting Laurent-Désiré Kabila in the overthrow of the regime of Mobutu Sese Seko, was the United States with high technology intelligence tracking populations of ethnic Hutu’s who had fled Rwanda from reprisals from the RPF-led government who led military incursions into Zaire.
 US military support included providing NASA satellite data for the rebel advance, assisting the ‘Alliance Democratique pour la Liberation du Congo-Zaire’ (AFDL-CZ) and their Rwandan allies with technical assistance in order to make military incursions into Zaire.
 Technical assistance and intelligence provided by the US Defence Intelligence Agency (DIA) including NASA satellite data and high definition spy satellite photographs which enabled the AFDL-CZ to order their troops to plot courses into Kinshasa that avoided encounters with Mobutu’s forces.

 The following extracts are direct quotes from Wayne Madsen (author of the report “Genocide and Covert Operations in Africa 1993-1999”) from his testimony before the US Congressional Subcommittee on International Operations and Human Rights Committee on International Relations, on 17th May 2001: “The increasing reliance by the [US] Department of Defence on so-called Private Military Contractors (PMCs) is of special concern.
 Many of these PMCs once labelled as mercenaries by previous American administrations when they were used as foreign policy instruments by the colonial powers of France, Belgium, Portugal, and South Africa have close links with some of the largest mining and oil companies involved in Africa today.
 PMCs, because of their proprietary status, have a great deal of leeway to engage in covert activities far from the reach of congressional investigators.
 They can simply claim that their business in various nations is a protected trade secret and the law now seems to be on their side.
 All for profit America’s policy toward Africa during the past decade, rather than seeking to stabilise situations where civil war and ethnic turmoil reign supreme, has seemingly promoted destabilisation.”